- Sort By Use

 - Contact Us

 The word “nootropic” was coined in 1972, by Romanian psychologist and chemist Corneliu E. Giurgea.
 Its etymology derives from the Greek words νους nous, meaning "mind", and τρέπειν trepein meaning "to turn."
 Giurgea defined a nootropic as a compound that enhances an aspect of human cognition, while being extremely safe.
-Essentially the idea was that taking a nootropic was a safe way to improve an aspect of human cognition, like memory, reasoning, and mood.
-This was meant to differentiate it from other compounds, like amphetamine, that have side effects, tolerance, and the chance of addiction.
+Essentially the idea was that taking a nootropic was a safe way to improve an aspect of human cognition, like memory or reasoning.
 Over the years the definition of a nootropic has loosened.
 Today the term nootropic is used to define any number of synthetic and natural substances that improve human cognition.
 The compound that led Giurgea to create the term nootropic was called piracetam; which many claim is the first nootropic ever developed.
 However, the honor of being called the first nootropic may actually fall to a different compound that came before it, called pyritinol.